 So I went around looking for a marketing job.
-Most companies I approached, including EY which I was working for at that time, said no since I didn’t have a MBA degree to my name.
+Most companies I approached, including EY which I was working for at that time, said no since I didn’t have an MBA degree to my name.
 After a few months of marketing job hunt, I finally gave up.

-Then, I had a very drastic idea.
+Then, I had a radical idea.
 How about I quit and start my own business?
 No one can say I can’t do marketing there, can they?

 That’s how my first startup happened.
 It was a real estate portal for my city.
 Although it didn’t do very well, it was later on acquired by a real-estate investor.
 More than the money, what I valued was the learning that I got from running my own business.

 Startups and Beyond

-After my own startup, I went ahead and worked for another startup which was venture funded in 2012.
+After my startup, I went ahead and worked for another startup which was venture funded in 2012.
 After 1.5 years of handling marketing there, I decided to move on to find more challenging opportunities.

 How to Get in Touch?